 According to a brochure I received from my friend Staś, Bydgoszcz was established by King Casimir the Great in 1346.
 The city stands on the banks of the Brda River, not far from the Vistula, and is an academic, industrial and sports center, as well as an internationally recognized center for the study of music.
 Located on the amber trail, Bydgoszcz was up until the 17th century one of the most significant trading towns in Poland and the only town in Poland with a royal mint.
 In 1775 a canal was was built making it possible to ship grain and other products to Berlin.
 Today a network of canals within the city, its many parks and 19th century buildings, make this a beautiful city for all to enjoy.

 3. In 1854, fire destroyed half the city of Sępólno Krajeńskie.
-I wonder if maybe that, combined with the death of his wife, had something to do with my grandfather deciding to move to America.
+I wonder if maybe that, combined with the death of his first wife, had something to do with my grandfather deciding to move to America.